Homebuilder DR Horton hits sales record amid coronavirus pandemic

 Demand for new homes soared in May, June

 D.R.
-Horton, Inc. profit spiked 33 percent in the three months through June as homebuilding boomed during the coronavirus pandemic.
+Horton profit spiked 33 percent in the three months through June as homebuilding boomed during the coronavirus pandemic.

 Continue Reading Below

 The Arlington, Texas-based homebuilder booked a fiscal third-quarter profit of $630.7 million, or $1.72 per share, as revenue touched a record with 10 percent growth to $5.4 billion.
-Wall Street analysts surveyed by Refintiv were anticipating adjusted earnings of $1.30 a share on revenue of $5.1 billion.
+Wall Street analysts surveyed by Refinitiv were anticipating adjusted earnings of $1.30 a share on revenue of $5.1 billion.

 “Although we experienced a sudden, temporary disruption to our business from the pandemic in mid-March and April, we saw a significant increase in new home demand in May and June, which we were well-positioned for with our affordable product offerings and housing inventories,” said Donald Horton, chairman of the board.